COVID-19 restrictions emerge at confirmation hearing for NH chief justice

 “He will serve, if you see fit to confirm him, as someone who is fair, balanced and will never let personal views influence him.”

-Cinde Warmington of Concord, the lone Democrat on the council, repeatedly tried to get MacDonald to voice opinions about issues that could come before the court including election laws, gender diversity, same-sex marriage and abortion rights.
+Cinde Warmington of Concord, the only Democrat on the council, repeatedly tried to get MacDonald to offer opinions on issues that could come before the court, including election laws, gender diversity, same-sex marriage and abortion rights.

-Democratic leaders and some GOP critics faulted Sununu for having nominated three picks for the high court, all of them without any judicial experience.
+Democratic leaders and some GOP critics faulted Sununu for nominating three people to the Supreme Court who had no experience as judges.
 The council confirmed Sununu's past picks of Anna Barbara Hantz Marconi in 2017 and Patrick Donovan in 2018.

 “We have a great farm team of judges in the state of New Hampshire, many of whom would be excellent choices for the high court,” said Rep. Norman Silber, R-Gilford.